bharaniv1/bleumi-pay-sdk-php-1/README.md

 ### Run Sample Code

-The following code generates a payment request to accept payment from the buyer for a specific seller.
+The following code generates an unique checkout URL to accept payment from the buyer.

 ```php
 <?php